Ajithv14/ajith/README.md

 Coz some good spiners will always trick you in the good length.
 They will restrict the singles by placing correct field set too.
 In that case this is one of the life safer.
-Coz you can't give them a chance of stumping.
+Coz you can't give them a chance of stumping by stepping out and hitting the ball.
-Rather you've only chance of lbw or top edge cath.
+Rather you've only chance of lbw or top edge.
 These two can be avoided by picking corect ball to sweep.
 1.Try to pick the ball which is on the good length.
 2.Try to sweep the ball which is on the leg stump or 4th or 5th stump.